kmayerb/TCR2HLAi/README.md

 # TCR2HLAi

+## Want to try TCR2HLA?

-We built a web app using our pre-trained TCR2HLA models with [Marimo](https://marimo.io), a reactive Python notebook framework for interactive applications.
-Drag and drop your human TCR𝛃 repertoire repertoires as a single .zip file to estimate the probability of common HLA genotypes on a serverless web application, where your data stays on your web browser!
+To help, we built a serverless web app [TCR2HLAi](https://kmayerb.github.io/TCR2HLAi/) with Marimo that runs our pre-trained TCR2HLA models directly in your browser.
+Simply drag and drop a `.zip` file of human TCRβ repertoires to estimate common HLA genotype probabilities—your data never leaves your device.

+To facilitate ease of use, no installation or login is required.
+[TCR2HLAi](https://kmayerb.github.io/TCR2HLAi/).

+For the full Python package—enabling parallelization across multiple CPUs and discovery of new HLA-associated TCRs and TCR metaclonotypes—please visit [github.com/kmayerbl/TCR2HLA](https://github.com/kmayerbl/TCR2HLA).

+[Marimo](https://marimo.io) is a reactive Python notebook framework for interactive applications.